anatulea/Sprint-Challenge-Authentication/README.md

 - [ ] What is the purpose of using _sessions_?

+Sessions are commonly used to allow a server to store information about a client.
+They  provide a way to persist data across requests.

 - [ ] What does bcrypt do to help us store passwords in a secure manner.

+Hashes passwords before saving them to the database

 - [ ] What does bcrypt do to slow down attackers?

+By hashing the  passwords, implementing salts both manually and automatically and accumulative hashing rounds.

 - [ ] What are the three parts of the JSON Web Token?

+The header payload, and signature.

 ## Minimum Viable Product